axelarnetwork/axelarate-community/documentation/docs/Validator Zone/leave.md

 ---
-id: setup-validator-with-docker
+id: leave-validator
-sidebar_position: 2
+sidebar_position: 7
-sidebar_label: Setup as Validator with Docker
+sidebar_label: Leave as a validator
-slug: /validator-zone/setup-docker
+slug: /validator-zone/leave
 ---

-## Leaving the Network as a Validator
+# Leaving the Network as a Validator

 1. Deactivate your broadcaster account.
 ```bash